technicallytechnicaldesign/SOFT_RIOT/README.md

 - `assets/figure/cyber-goth-mannequin-base-v2.png`: the transparent, straight-on gloss-black Adult mannequin base beneath the layered garments.
 - `assets/figure/cyber-goth-youngling-base-v1.png`: the transparent compact Younglings mannequin base, in the same black lacquer and neon reflection language.

-SOFT RIOT is a working title, not a settled brand.
-The hairpieces, tops, bottoms and bag are photographs of the maker's own knits.

-## Garment layers (2026-09-18)

-The flipbook layers one transparent garment per section over a full rendered featureless neon-black mannequin, with placement from `garments.json`, so sleeves and long pieces are no longer cut at section edges.
-Changing a garment turns the old one away from its own left edge.
-Cutouts are made with rembg in a venv at `D:\venvs\knit-chaos` (see `02_WORK/photo-prep/requirements.txt`) and cleaned in `04_DOCS/cutout-touchup.html`.

-For the next photo session:

-1. Photograph each piece front-on on a plain matte background that contrasts with the yarn; leave room around all loose threads.
-2. Use the same camera angle and soft, even light; retain full-resolution originals.
-3. For pieces that drape, include a worn or mannequin shot as well as a flat shot.
-4. Include an approximate width and height so the placement scale can be set consistently.

-Keep original photos in the project's `01_RESEARCH/` (first drop: `photo-drop-2026-09-18/originals/`); derived web assets belong here in `assets/garments/`.
-Fits are set by hand, not automatically; the worn or mannequin shots would let a fit be checked against a real body.

 ## Younglings lane

 Younglings is a separate, empty garment lane until the first youth knit cutouts arrive.
 It uses the compact, abstract neon-black display mannequin and a default 120 cm fitting reference.
-Nothing is copied from the Adult wardrobe.

 To add a youth layer, process the cutout as usual, then set `"audience": "youngling"` on that garment in `garments.json` or select **Younglings** in the fitting editor and choose the garment's Audience field before saving. `export_garments.py` preserves that tag on future exports.
 The website filters the wardrobe by this field, so all four slots need at least one Younglings layer before the flipbook controls appear.